Global Models for Time Series Forecasting: A Simulation Study: Results and Analysis

-According to Figure \ref{fig:ar3_line_plot}, we can see the effect from increasing the amounts of data in the datasets for the different experimental scenarios of the AR(3) DGP.
-From this visualisation, it is evident that the accuracies of all the models in general improve by increasing the length of the time series or the number of time series, except for the local models in the MS-Hom-Short scenario where we only increase the number of series in the dataset.
+According to Figure \ref{fig:ar3_line_plot}, it is evident that the accuracies of all the models in general improve by increasing the length of the time series or the number of time series, except for the local models in the MS-Hom-Short scenario where we only increase the number of series in the dataset.